yetulaxman/containers-workflows/_hands-on/day4/hello-world-nextflow.md

  - Partial resumption

 ## Learning Objectives
-Upon completion of this tutorial, you will be able to learn:
+Upon completion of these tutorials in course, you will be able to learn:
 - The basic understanding of how Nextflow works
 - The deployment of Nextflow scripts on Puhti supercomputer
 - How to use Singularity containers with Nextflow for your analysis